alexi215/pihole-monitoring-scripts/README.md

 Without alerts, a failed Pi-hole often goes unnoticed until DNS stops working or ad blocking vanishes — leaving users annoyed or admins unaware of silent failures.

-This project strikes a healthy balance:
+**This project strives to strike a healthy balance**:

-- 🛡️  Applies critical security updates automatically
+- 🛡  **Confidently deploy unattended security updates** for Debian, Raspian, etc. using raspiBackup
-- 🕵️  Monitors service uptime without excess noise
+- 🕵️  **Monitors service uptime** without excess noise.
-- 📬 Sends concise reports and **failure** alerts via Telegram
+- 📬 **Sends concise reports and failure alerts via Telegram**.
+Also reminds users to update and upgrade their RPi operating system.

 It helps keep your Pi-hole running *and* trusted — without turning you into a full-time sysadmin.
 ---

 ## 📦 Features